apereo/cas/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 | Field                | Description
 |----------------------+---------------------------------+
 | `CLOSED`                  | Authentication is blocked if the provider cannot be reached.
-| `OPEN`                    | Authentication proceeds, yet MFA is not communicated to the client.
+| `OPEN`                    | Authentication proceeds yet requested MFA is NOT communicated to the client if provider is unavailable.
-| `PHANTOM`                 | Authentication proceeds and MFA is communicated to the client.
+| `PHANTOM`                 | Authentication proceeds and requested MFA is communicated to the client if provider is unavailable.

 ## Ranking Providers
 At times, CAS needs to determine the correct provider when step-up authentication is required.
 Consider for a moment that CAS